‘How to become a management consultant?’

 In terms of educational qualifications, a bachelor’s degree is the minimum requirement for most employers in the consulting sector.
 You should try to pursue a major in the subject of your choice – marketing, finance, human resource development, etc. and supplement it with specific minors and courses.

 It’s a good idea to pick a particular sector say, education, healthcare, agriculture, or e-commerce.
 You can use the additional courses to gain knowledge and skills pertaining to that sector.
-Although there is no hard and fast rule about academics in the management consulting world, some companies prefer a master’s level degree or an MBA, due to the fierce competition, so doing an MBA course from a reputed institution can help you land on your dream company.
+Although there is no hard and fast rule about academics in the management consulting world, some companies prefer a master’s level degree or an MBA, due to the fierce competition, so doing an MBA in Business Analytics from a reputed institution can help you land on your dream company.

 2) Get Work Experience